JohnUja/free-tier-terraform-aws-infra-/README.md

 4.  **Plan:** Terraform Cloud automatically runs a `terraform plan` to determine the necessary changes.
 5.  **Apply:** After manual approval in the Terraform Cloud UI, the changes are applied to the AWS account.

-## Next Steps

-This foundational project is now complete.
-You can view the live, managed state of this infrastructure in your Terraform Cloud workspace.
-From here, you could:

--   Add EC2 instances, RDS databases, or load balancers that use this network foundation.
--   Create a new branch in this repository to experiment with changes, seeing the proposed plan in Terraform Cloud before merging.
--   Showcase this repository and your Terraform Cloud workspace to demonstrate your cloud and DevOps skills.